FabriZZio/fabrizzio.github.com/source/_posts/2012-11-01-monitoring-with-statsd-and-graphite.markdown

     xFilesFactor = 0.3
     aggregationMethod = average

-##### Show me the graphs!
+#### Show me the graphs!

 When rendering graphs in Graphite, you might want to keep your defined retention rules in mind.
-This means that, with the above configuration, when you look at a graph with a relative time range greater than 6 hours, you data will automatically be rendered per minute.
+This means that, with the above configuration, when you look at a graph with a relative time range greater than 6 hours, your data will automatically be rendered per minute.

 {% img /images/blog/outgoing_sms_6hour.png %}
 {% img /images/blog/outgoing_sms_8hour.png %}